lain7891/everyday-scheduler/README.md

 #Installation

 *Created a git repository
-*reated and HTMl and JavaScript file using the CSS given *What I used to create my page:
+*Created and HTMl and JavaScript file using the CSS given *What I used to create my page:

 *Document Object Model (DOM)